 Contrary to the advice of many winter camping manuals, you don't need to stuff yourself constantly to survive, unless you're laboring hard through deep snow on long approaches, but keep a snack handy at night, so you can refuel your metabolism should you wake up cold in the wee hours.

 Pee Bottles: I never used a pee bottle until I climbed Denali in Alaska.
 Now, I wouldn't dream of winter camping without one, because getting up to pee at night is one thing; getting out of a warm sleeping bag to posthole through a subzero snow storm and pee is something else entirely.
-Avoid the problem by using a pee bottle.
+Men can avoid the problem by using a pee bottle.
 In most cases this can simply be a liter-ish sized plastic soda bottle with a secure cap, or an old bisphenol Nalgene you don't want to drink out of anymore (wide mouth is better, trust me on this).
 You want the bottle large enough so you won't overfill it on a well-hydrated night, and obviously, the cap should be bomber strong.
 When using a pee bottle inside your tent or sleeping bag, accuracy and a systematic approach are key.
 Keep the full bottle in your sleeping bag, or underneath clothing in the tent, so it won't freeze before you get a chance to empty it in the morning.
-Sorry sisters, women have it rough here.
-I'm unqualified to comment on the effectiveness of female urination devices (FUDs or FPDs), but a Google search on those keywords will generate a wealth of information and user reviews.
+Women have it somewhat rougher, but with a little (OK, a lot) of skill with female urination devices, you can manage as well.

 Assemble and check your clothing, gear and food: Try it all on to make sure layers mesh, everything fits, and it all fits in or on your pack.
 If your tent is new, pitch it in the yard to become familiar with the set-up.
 Rig the guylines and figure out how to stake it down in snow or hard-frozen ground.
 In deep snow conditions, short wooden dowels, or small stuff bags, work well as ‘deadman’ anchors.
 Don’t forget to pack sunglasses and sunscreen; Sunburn and snowblindness don’t result from heat, they result from ultraviolet light, which is reflected very efficiently by snow (and water, and concrete).
 Throw in some fun stuff too.
 Star charts, nature guides, binoculars, books or games can all add to your winter camping experience.